ScottIsebrand/dueling-wizards/README.md

 # Dueling Wizards

 This is a variation of a basic, computer-game version of the hand game Rock, Paper, Scissors (also known as Rochambeau or as Stone, Paper, Scissors).
+The wizard name Osmanwic referenced in the game's introduction paragraph is a partial anagram of Mac Win OS.

 ## Motivation